forem/admin-docs/docs/quick-start-guide.md

 ![https://www.loom.com/share/4cd18f6e15b94a818a7178a7aab20753](/img/screen-shot-2020-12-24-at-3.27.23-pm.png)

-Once you’ve completed this video, please follow along with the checklist below
+Once you’ve completed this video, please follow along with the checklist below.

 ## Getting Started with Forem Checklist

-- [ ] 1.
-Set up and configure your Forem under `Customization > Config`
+1. Set up and configure your Forem under `Customization > Config`
-- [ ] 2.
-Create a Welcome Thread (and any other relevant posts…)
+2. Create a Welcome Thread (and any other relevant posts…)
-- [ ] 3.
-Update and customize your Forem tags
+3. Update and customize your Forem tags
-- [ ] 4.
-Create pages and sort them in the navigation sidebar
+4. Create pages and sort them in the navigation sidebar
-- [ ] 5.
-Invite people to join your Forem
+5. Invite people to join your Forem

 ### 1. Set Up and Configure Your Forem